 Till 2018, the exam was conducted by NLUs on a rotational basis.
 However, from 2019 onwards it is being conducted by a permanent body formed by the universities, i.e. The Consortium of NLUs.

-- (Detail application form process) Candidates seeking admissions to NLUs or law schools accepting CLAT scores have to follow the process as under:
+- (Detail application form process) Candidates seeking admissions to NLUs or law schools accepting CLAT Law entrance exam scores have to follow the process as under:

 - Step 2: Issuing of admit card - The candidates who have successfully filled and submitted the application form of CLAT will be issued admit card to appear for the examination.
-The admit card of CLAT 2020 will mention details about the test-taking candidate, exam center name and location, and test schedule.
+The admit card of CLAT law entrance exam will mention details about the test-taking candidate, exam centre name and location, and test schedule.

-- Step 3: Appearing for the exam - Candidates have to appear for the entrance exam at the allotted test centers of CLAT 2020.
-The test timings for CLAT 2020 are 3 pm to 5 pm, however, candidates should report to their test center by 2 pm.
+- Step 3: Appearing for the exam - Candidates have to appear for the entrance exam at the allotted test centres of CLAT.
+The test timings for CLAT 2024 are 3 pm to 5 pm, however, candidates should report to their test centre by 2 pm.
 They should their admit card and a valid photo ID proof with them.

-- Step 4: Declaration of results - The consortium will announce the results of CLAT 2020 on the official website along with a provisional merit list for each NLU.
+- Step 4: Declaration of results - The consortium will announce the results of CLAT on the official website, along with a provisional merit list for each NLU.

-- Step 5: Admission process - The counseling process of CLAT 2020 will begin in online mode with provisional seat allotment on the basis of the first merit list.
+- Step 5: Admission process - The counselling process of CLAT will begin in online mode with provisional seat allotment on the basis of the first merit list.
 The candidates have to confirm their seats after document verification and payment of the counseling-cum-admission fee.

 - English Language